crwilcox/chriswilcoxracing.github.io/_posts/2024-07-29-WMRRA Round 4.md

 - I have an amazing pit that helped me get the bike cleaned up, my pit loaded up.

 The Bad:
-- My helmet is very done
+- My helmet is very done.
+It did it's job though.
+I have no head issues despite very much taking some impacts.
+KYT, you make a fantastic product.
 - so are my gloves
 - My suit is pretty second hand at this point